Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 Emma Ann Miller

-"[Michigan State University] is still sending bills to my Mom for appointments where I was sexually assaulted."
+"[Michigan State University] is still sending bills to my mom for appointments where I was sexually assaulted."

 Amanda Smith